sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows the IT Admin to control the number of days a user can snooze Engaged restart reminder notifications.

-<p style="margin-left: 20px">Supported values are 1-3 (days).
+<p style="margin-left: 20px">Supported values are 1-3 days.

-<p style="margin-left: 20px">The default value is 3 (days).
+<p style="margin-left: 20px">The default value is 3 days.

 <a href="" id="update-engagedrestarttransitionschedule"></a>**Update/EngagedRestartTransitionSchedule**
 > [!NOTE]
 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Allows the IT Admin to specify the timing before transitioning from Auto-restart to Engaged restart.
+Allows the IT Admin to control the timing before transitioning from Auto restarts scheduled outside of active hours to Engaged restart, which requires the user to schedule.
+The period can be set between 2 and 30 days from the time the restart becomes pending.

-<p style="margin-left: 20px">Supported values are 2-30 (days).
+<p style="margin-left: 20px">Supported values are 2-30 days.

-<p style="margin-left: 20px">The default value is 7 (days).
+<p style="margin-left: 20px">The default value is 7 days.

 <a href="" id="update-excludewudriversinqualityupdate"></a>**Update/ExcludeWUDriversInQualityUpdate**
 > [!NOTE]